cisco/lal-build-manager/SPEC.md

 - `globals` are unpacked straight from the registry
 - `stash` are tarballs of OUTPUT of builds when doing `lal stash <name>`

+## Versioning
+As implied by the structure of the Manifest, Lockfile, and cache directories, the *only* versioning scheme supported by `lal` is a monotonically increasing integer sequence.

 ### Common Command Specification
 #### lal status